harel-coffee/quat-auto/docs/source/getting_started.rst

 - pip3
 - ffmpeg (>=3.4.4)

-Install it, e.g. using your favorite via package-manager, in case of Ubuntu 18.04 use:
+Install it, e.g. using your favorite package-manager, in case of Ubuntu 18.04 use:

 .. code-block:: bash